your French knitting companion

 Before you begin, gather these essentials:

 A clear photo of the sweater.
 Front view is most important.
 Side and back views help but aren't strictly necessary.
-The photo should show the overall shape, neckline, and any stitch patterns.
+The photo should clearly show the overall silhouette, neckline shape, sleeve style, and any visible stitch patterns or texture.
+The higher the resolution, the better โ€” you'll want to zoom in to identify stitch details.

 The Traditional Method: Manual Reverse Engineering